Trondheim-kommune/chatbot/README.md

 The text processing part of the project is built around Google DialogFlow.
 The scraping part is made up of a python scraper using scrapy and beautilfulsoup.
 The data from the scraper is then read into a MongoDB databse.
-Python Flask is used to create a rest framework to communicate with the backend.
+Python Flask is used to create a REST API to communicate with the backend.

 ## Running the application
 Run